Trip Date: July 3-8, 2013

 We slept late, following yesterday’s 20-hour adventure.
 Once packed and underway, we generally retraced our cross-country up-route from Spruce Creek.
 Fortunately, Fay and George were able to tease out a mostly brush-free route below Elev 4000 feet.
 We crossed Spruce Creek and Agnes Creek on the same logs (after I made some carpentry improvements to the latter log), then hiked about 7 miles down Agnes Creek before collapsing at “Three-Mile Camp,” a small, rudimentary, trailside campsite 3 miles from the trailhead (10.7 hours from high camp).

-Day 6: Three-Mile Camp to High Bridge to Fields Point
+Day 6: Three-Mile Camp to High Bridge to Stehekin to Fields Point

 After a 3-mile morning stroll down to High Bridge, we caught the 9:00am shuttle bus back to Stehekin, then took the Lady Express back to Fields Point.